 Data Subject – A data subject is any individual whose personal information is collected or processed.

-Personal Data – Also known as personally identifiable information (PII), personal data is described as anything that can identify a natural person, such as:
+Personal Data – Also known as personal information, personal data is described as anything that can identify a natural person, such as:

 - Photos, videos, or audio files